madhavc/One-Time-Password-System/README.md

-How to use the program:
+#How to use the program:

-Below are some instruction you can use if you would like to run my program.

-Items needed before running the Project.
+##Items needed before running the Project.
 1. MySQL Community Server (Windows or Mac OS)
 a.
 Download using this Link.
 b.
 Installation Instructions for OSX 10.9 : Link